The literary life of EDWARD JAMES, author,reviewer, occasional poet and former pension adviser to the government of Kyrgyzstan

 After Gilbert’s death his stake in the colonial venture was taken up his half-brother, Sir Walter Raleigh, who tried twice to colonise the land he called Virginia, In 1607 the first successful English colony was set up there at Jamestown, so it could be said that David Ingram played a not insignificant part in the establishment of English speaking North America.
 Ingram himself probably sailed with Gilbert’s fleet and, being the survivor he was, probably returned safely.

 The story Ingram told his interrogators was not really a story but rather a travelogue or a book of marvels, reminiscent of the romances of Roger de Mandeville.
 It is remarkable not only for what it says but for what it leaves out.
 It is impossible to work out his route and there is no explanation about how he was able to travel so swiftly across unknown territory, except that he never stayed more then three nights in one place.
-There is quite a lot about the Indians but nothing about his encounters with them.
+There is quite a lot about the Indians but almost nothing about his encounters with them.
 Most surprisingly there is almost no mention of the 23 men who did not complete the journey, except a throwaway remark that they married among the Indians.

 Miles Philips clearly read Ingram’s Discourse on his return to England, and in the course of his own story which was published in the Principal Navigations he criticises Ingram for not saying what became of his companions.
 Miles hints that he knows and that they were still living among the Indians and he promised to tell us more, but he never did.